marcsances/td/README.md

 ### Any help accepted?

 Yes!
-Feel free to submit a pull request if any cool feature comes up.
+Feel free to submit a pull request or issue if any cool feature comes up.
 Right now my priorities are:

 * OSX support testing (high, help much appreciated)
 * adding navigation features (high)